Northeast Arizona and Shiprock

 Shiprock and Volcanic Dyke

-Royal Arch, also known as Cove Arch, in New Mexico
+Distane view of Royal Arch, also known as Cove Arch, in Arizona

 Royal Arch

-Royal Arch, also known as Cove Arch, in New Mexico
+Royal Arch, also known as Cove Arch, in Arizona.
+Seen close-up from its southwest corner.

 Royal Arch seen from its southwest corner